LynhTran/LynhTran.github.io/README.txt

 How did I make it?

-    I used a template by HTML5 UP as a base for my website and personalized it.
+    I started with a template by HTML5 UP and went from there!
     Phantom by HTML5 UP
     html5up.net | @ajlkn
     Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)